-23. The following section is inserted next after section four hundred and twenty-four of the Principal Act:-

-424A.
-Where on the trial of any person for any felony or misdemeanour, the jury have been unable to to come to a unanimous decision after deliberating for twelve hours, the verdict of the majority, provided it is not less than three-fourths of the whole, shall be taken as the verdict of the jury, and shall to all intents and purposes be as effective as if it were the unanimous verdict of the whole jury.
+20. The following section is inserted next after section four hundred and twenty-four of the Principal Act :--- to to come to a unanimous decision after deliberating for twelve hours, the verdict of the majority, provided it is not less than three-fourths of the whole, shall be taken as the verdict of the jury, and shall to all intents and purposes be as effective as if it were the unanimous verdict of the whole jury.